Documentation

 Profile Configuration#

-The configuration file itself also contains explanations of all options and their (default) value.
+The PHP configuration file itself also contains explanations of all options and their (default) value.
 This document has some additional explanation and discusses some considerations.

 'ProfileList' => [